Updated 16 August 2021 to include more detail on third party cookies

 Who are we?

 Engage Britain is a registered charity, number 1189450.
 We aim to help people engage with each other to tackle the biggest challenges facing the country.
 Our Companies House registration number is 12014954.
-Our registered address is First Floor, 10 Queen Street Place, London, United Kingdom EC4R 1BE.
+Our registered address is First Floor, 4 Fulwood Place, London, England WC1V 6HG.
 We are registered in England and Wales.

 How do we collect information from you?